Layers of Listening

 Listening this way is something Integral Coaches are honing and refining all the time in conversations with clients and others in our lives.
 This kind of attunement shows us where the openings are to ask powerful—often simple—questions, that will take the speaker out of their own habitual focus and invite them to explore new territory.

-Deepen your skill in listening, speaking, and other vital aspects of conversation in the upcoming Towards Mastery program, Conversations, Relationships, and Possibilities, beginning on April 8.
+Deepen your skill in listening, speaking, and other vital aspects of conversation in our free workshops and Foundations of Coaching course.

 Photo by Alex Shutin on Unsplash